nats-io/jetstream-leaf-nodes-demo/README.md

 We have nothing defined yet, which is why they are empty.

 Furthermore, ONLY put that exchange account `EXCACC` into the remotes.
-Not listing the other accounts is what isolates them from the hub and each other!
+Not listing the other accounts is what isolates them from the hub and each other.
-I have looked up the account id earlier using `nsc list keys`.
+I have looked up the account ID earlier using `nsc list keys`.
 Register account EXCACC as remote:

 ```txt